YuAo/LogDispatcher.Swift/README.md

 __LogDispather is totally transparent.__

-If your code is included in a target that do not have LogDispatcher, it will compile and all the `println(_:)` will become normal `println(_:)`.
+If your code is included in a target that does not have LogDispatcher, it will compile and all the `println(_:)` will become normal `println(_:)`.
 You do not have to change a single line of code.

 ##Usage and Examples